World Hearing Day: Previous years

 2019: The theme of the campaign for 2019 was "Check your hearing" as data from both developed and developing countries indicate that a significant part of the burden associated with hearing loss comes from unaddressed hearing difficulties.

 A study conducted in the United Kingdom indicate that only 20% of those who have a hearing problem seek treatment.
 A study performed in South Africa reported that individuals who experience hearing difficulties wait between 5 and 16 years to seek diagnosis and treatment.
 Two hundred and ninety one events/activities from 81 countries were registered, and will be described in their annual report.
 For the celebration, on February 25, 2019, WHO launched hearWHO, a free application for mobile devices which allows people to check their hearing regularly and intervene early in case of hearing loss.
 The app is targeted at those who are at risk of hearing loss or who already experience some of the symptoms related to hearing loss.

 Wiki4WorldHearingDay2019, an edit-a-thon, was part of the 2019 activities of the campaign, to facilitate the contribution of hearing-related content into Wikipedia in several languages.
 Activities were reported in a Wikimedia dashboard and summarized a few publications.
 In addition, a Meet-up took place with presentations by researchers from HEAR in Cincinnati, from the National Institute for Occupational Safety and Health, the National Center on Birth Defects and Developmental Disabilities and National Center for Environmental Health, of the Centers for Disease Control and Prevention, by the Wikipedian-in-Residence from the National Institute for Occupational Safety and Health, and the Wikipedia Consultant for Cochrane.

-2018: The theme of World Hearing Day 2018 was "Hear the future" to highlight the estimates of an increase in the number of people with hearing loss around the world in the coming decades.
+2018: The theme of World Hearing Day 2018 was "Hear the future".

-2017: The theme of World Hearing Day 2017 was “Action for hearing loss: make a sound investment”, which focused on the economic impact of hearing loss.
+2017: The theme of World Hearing Day 2017 was "Action for hearing loss: make a sound investment", which focused on the economic impact of hearing loss.

-2016: The theme of World Hearing Day 2016 was “Childhood hearing loss: act now, here is how!” which provided information on public health measures that could prevent significant percentage of cases of hearing loss in children.
+2016: The theme of World Hearing Day 2016 was "Childhood hearing loss: act now, here is how!".

-2015: The theme for World Hearing Day was “Make Listening Safe”, which drew attention to the rising problem of noise-induced hearing loss due to recreational exposure.
+2015: The theme for World Hearing Day was "Make Listening Safe".